IanFinlayson/exploring-cs/chapter10.md

 Now this function takes one parameter called `name`.
 Inside the function, we can refer to `name` when we need that information.
 In this case, we just print it out.
-Notice that the function isn\'t *setting* the `name` variable anywhere.
+Notice that the function isn't *setting* the `name` variable anywhere.
 The function just assumes it has been set to something already.